-- 1. Retrieve the SSL certificate from your data source. - 2.
+- 1. Retrieve the SSL certificate from your client. - 2.
 In the Admin App, click Configuration. - 3.
 Click Certificates. - 4.
 On the Client tab, click Upload Client Certificate. - 5.
-Drag the certificate file into the Upload Certificate box.
+Drag the certificate file into the Upload Certificate box. - 6.
+Refresh the certificate by doing one of the following: - Use the Object Storage Management MAPI method POST /certificates/ refresh - Click Services, select and repair the S3 Gateway service, and then select and repair the MAPI Gateway service.